Use case: Triage incidents based on enrichment from threat intelligence

 Conclusion

-In this use case, Copilot for Security helped triage an assigned incident quickly.
+In this use case, Security Copilot helped triage an assigned incident quickly.
 You confirmed the alert required real action by investigating related incidents.
 The hunt resulted in finding an incident with an IP entity linked to finished intelligence about the threat actor and C2 tool used.
 With a succinct pin board, you shared the session and a summary report giving the escalation team the information they need to respond effectively.